learnbyexample/cli-computing/cli_computing.md

 700 drwx------
 ```

 You can also use `mkdir -m` instead of the `mkdir+chmod` combination seen above.
-The argument to the `-m` option uses the same syntax as `chmod` (including the format that'll be discussed next).
+The argument to the `-m` option accepts the same syntax as `chmod` (including the format that'll be discussed next).

 ```bash
 $ mkdir -m 750 backups